Julchu/Pricey/README.md

       - index.tsx: localhost:3000/RouteName/SubRouteName
       - [templateIndex].tsx: localhost:3000/RouteName/SubRouteName/templateIndex

-### package.json
+### /package.json

-- project information, scripts, node module dependencies, pre-commit hooks, etc...
+- Project information, scripts, node module dependencies, pre-commit hooks, etc...
+- Dependencies: `yarn add <packageName>`
+  - Required for end user/host to install when building app
+  - Ex: NextJS/React, Emotion (styling)
+- Dev Dependencies: `yarn add <packageName> -D`
+  - Required for devs to install when building app
+  - Ex: linters, formatters

+## Basic Emotion styled components

+Base styled components can go into `/UI`, and each specific component's styles can either build unique styled components or inherit from one from `/UI`

+- Ex: `/components/UI/buttons.tsx`

+Syntax is similar to CSS but with camelCase instead of kebab-case

+- Ex: `fontSize` instead of `font-size`

+Every non-numeric value is a string in single quotes

+- Ex: `fontSize: '24px'`, `fontSize: 24`